Deep Learning – Overview of History

-Artificial intelligence has become mainstream since a few years and has generated a lot of interests from the governments and private organisations.
-Several governments have created ministerial positions for the subject, and militaries around the world are preparing for an AI based weapons race.
+Artificial intelligence has become mainstream for a few years and has generated a lot of interest from governments and private organizations.
+Several governments have created ministerial positions on the subject, and militaries worldwide are preparing for an AI-based weapons race.
 The hype around AI and its anticipated impact is at par with the industrial revolution.

 In this article, we will try to dig down to the basics and explore why artificial intelligence has become mainstream only now, and the promise it holds.

-Some researchers worked on heuristics based systems and believed that human behavior or intelligence could be effectively captured through a set of elaborate rules.
-This approach required building exhaustive grammars and formal systems to encompass a problem domain.
+Some researchers worked on heuristics-based systems and believed that human behavior or intelligence could be effectively captured through a set of elaborate rules.
+This approach required building exhaustive grammar and formal systems to encompass a problem domain.
 Expert systems which saw a rise in the 1970s and 80s were part of this approach.

 The statistics approach required considerable data for experimentation and learning.
 This approach also required a lot of computing resources.
 These limitations resulted in a slow pace of research in this area until the 1990s.

-In parallel to these efforts, some researchers were also working on artificial neural networks, which they designed on the likes of a human mind.
+In parallel to these efforts, some researchers were also working on artificial neural networks, which they designed according to the likes of a human mind.
 Early research in neural networks was focused on mimicking the human brain and learning patterns.
-Later the research deviated from biological models and more towards solving domain specific problems.
+Later the research deviated from biological models and more towards solving domain-specific problems.

 Early neural networks were simple and consisted of a few artificial neurons connected to each other.
 These neurons receive input signals which are assigned weights.
-The sum of the weighted signals determines whether the neuron passes the signal onwards or not.
-When combined with mathematical optimization techniques, each neuron progressively learns to assign better weight values to the input signals.
+The sum of the weighted signals determines whether the neuron passes the signal onward or not.
+Each neuron progressively learns to assign better weight values to the input signals when combined with mathematical optimization techniques.
 When these neurons are arranged in layers, each layer incrementally learns more abstract ideas.

-By the 1990s, the researchers who believed in rule based systems were starting to hit limitations.
-In real world systems, the information is not always certain and a lot of determinations are subjective.
+By the 1990s, the researchers who believed in rule-based systems were starting to hit limitations.
+In real-world systems, the information is not always certain and a lot of determinations are subjective.
 In areas such as speech recognition, statistical models such as Hidden Markov Models were already gaining success.
-Some limited image processing tasks such as recognising handwritten ZIP codes were being done with neural networks, but their training required a long time and a lot of computing resources.
+Some limited image processing tasks such as recognizing handwritten ZIP codes were being done with neural networks, but their training required a long time and a lot of computing resources.

 Images courtesy Christopher Manning & Russ Salakhutdinov, JSM, 2018-07-29